St. Patrick's Cathedral (New York City): Organ history

 The first organ was built by George Jardine & Son and installed in 1879.
 It was composed of four manuals, 51 stops, and 56 ranks.
 In 1880, J.H. & C.S.
 Odell installed an organ in the chancel with 2 manuals, 20 stops and 23 ranks.

 George Kilgen & Son designed the two current organs after Pietro Yon was hired to the music staff in the late 1920s.
 The Chancel Organ was dedicated on January 30, 1928, while the Gallery Organ was dedicated on February 11, 1930.
 Tonal modifications were made in the 1940s and 1950s, and additional renovations occurred in the 1970s and 1980s.
-In 1993, while John-Michael Caprio was music director, a major restoration of the organs commenced, and the old three-manual consoles were replaced with twin five-manual consoles.
-The Peragallo Pipe Organ Company removed the cathedral's organ for cleaning in early 1994.
-The next year, the Chancel Organ was restored.
-The restoration was completed after the Echo Organ in the triforium was restored.
-All the organs of the cathedral were removed from the cathedral during the 2012-2015 restoration, and were restored, cleaned and re-voiced by the Peragallo Company before being reinstalled in 2015.
+In 1993, while John-Michael Caprio was music director, the old four-manual gallery console and the old three-manual chancel console were replaced with twin five-manual consoles.
+In early 1994, the Peragallo Pipe Organ Company removed the Gallery Organ’s façade pipes for cleaning.
+That same year, Peragallo made repairs to the organ, addressing the known and pressing issues at the time, and the Chancel Organ underwent remedial repairs.
+The Echo Organ, situated in the south triforium near the center crossing, underwent tonal modifications, making it generally more robust.
+It was renamed the Nave Organ.
+These aforementioned modifications were finished in 1997.
+The Gallery and Chancel organs were removed at different times to make room for scaffolding during the cathedral's 2012-2015 restoration; the Chancel Organ was re-installed in 2014, followed the next year by the Gallery Organ.

+In March 2024, the Canadian organ company Casavant Frères began the first complete renovation of the organs.
+The Chancel Organ was disassembled first and sent to Canada.
+It was reinstalled in March 2025, and the re-voicing was completed on April 4, 2025.
+The dismantling of the Gallery Organ and Nave Organ began on May 12, 2025.
+They are expected to return from Canada fully renovated in the spring of 2027.

+Cardinal Dolan began raising funds for the renovation on December 19, 2024.